by Deirdre Donovan

 journey in developing his general theory of relativity.
 It’s currently in a

-brief run at the Stem Festival in the East Village.
-Catch it now, or catch it
+brief run at the East Village.
+Catch it now, or catch it never.

 Broadway solo play.

-the Under St. Marks Theatre, at 94 St. Mark’s Place, East Village in Manhattan.
+the Under St. Marks Theatre, at 94 St. Mark’s Place (between 1st Avenue and A Avenue), East Village.

 time: approximately 90 minutes with no intermission.